 What are Case Studies?

-More specifically, a case study discusses how an agency or company addressed their or their client’s goal.
+More specifically, they discuss how an agency or company addressed their or their client’s goal.
 Or, how they provided solutions to their client’s problem.

 Case studies should be full of statistics and proof of the agency’s success.
-Especially when it comes to an Instagram influencer marketing case study, readers should see relevant and concrete analytics.
+Especially when it comes to an Instagram case study on influencer marketing, readers should see relevant and concrete analytics.

-There are several different types of mediums for case studies that a brand can create, such as:
+There are several different types of mediums for these studies that a brand can create, such as:

 - Slideshow with Infographics